marinacent/1.5-Utils/readme.txt

 mvn compile

-3. Run the following commands to run each one of the Main classes:
+3. Run the following commands to execute each one of the Main classes:

 java -cp target/classes level_1.exercise_1.Main
 java -cp target/classes level_1.exercise_2.Main